-$8 \triangleright$ Identities := funcs
+8► Identities := funcs

-Specifies that the pc presentation should satisfy the laws defined by each function in the list funcs.
 This option may be called by Pq, PqEpimorphism, or PqPCover (see 4.1.1).
 Each function in the list funcs must return a word in its arguments (there may be any number of arguments).
 Let identity be one such function in funcs.
-Then as each lower exponent p-class quotient is formed, instances identity(w1,..., wn) are added as relators to the pc presentation, where w1,..., wn are words in the pc generators of the quotient.
+Then as each lower exponent p-class quotient is formed, instances $identity(w1,\ldots,wn)$ are added as relators to the pc presentation, where $w1,\ldots,wn$ are words in the pc generators of the quotient.
 At each class the class and number of pc generators is Info-ed at InfoANUPQ level 1, the number of instances is Info-ed at InfoANUPQ level 2, and the instances that are evaluated are Info-ed at InfoANUPQ level 3.
 As usual timing information is Info-ed at InfoANUPQ level 2; and details of the processing of each instance from the pq program (which is often quite voluminous) is Info-ed at InfoANUPQ level 3.
 Try the examples "B2-4-Id" and "11gp-3-Engel-Id" which demonstrate the usage of the Identities option; these are run using PqExample (see 3.4.4).
 Take note of Note 1. below in relation to the example "B2-4-Id"; the companion example "B2-4" generates the same group using the Exponent option.
 These examples are discussed at length in Section A.2.

 - 1. Setting the InfoANUPQ level to 3 or more when setting the Identities option may slow down the computation considerably, by overloading GAP with io operations. - 2.
 The Identities option is implemented at the GAP level.
 An identity that is just an exponent law should be specified using the Exponent option (see 6.1.4), which is implemented at the C level and is highly optimised and so is much more efficient. - 3.
 The number of instances of each identity tends to grow combinatorially with the class.
-So care should be exercised in using the Identities option, by including other restrictions, e.g. by using the ClassBound option (see 6.1.2).
+So care should be exercised in using the Identities option, by including other restrictions, e.g. by using the ClassBound option (see 6.1.2). - $9 \triangleright$ OutputLevel := n

-$9 \triangleright \text{OutputLevel} := n$

 Specifies the level of "verbosity" of the information output by the ANU pq program when computing a pc presentation; n must be an integer in the range 0 to 3.
 OutputLevel := 0 displays at most one line of output and is the default; OutputLevel := 1 displays (usually) slightly more output and OutputLevels of 2 and 3 are two levels of verbose output.
-To see these messages from the pq program, the InfoANUPQ level must be set to at least 1 (see 3.3.1).
+To see these messages from the pq program, the InfoANUPQ level must be set to at least 1 (see 7.3.1).
 See Section 3.6 for an example of how OutputLevel can be used as a troubleshooting tool.

+'''

 10 ► RedoPcp

+'''